-7 Facts About Dual Diagnosis Treatment - New Jersey Addiction Help
+7 Important Facts About Dual-Diagnosis Treatment in New Jersey

 To fully understand dual diagnosis treatment, you must be aware of the important aspects of recovery associated with co-occurring disorders.
 Dual diagnosis healthcare providers in New Jersey provide individualized treatment while making sure to educate each patient on the important factors of treatment.
 Individuals dealing with co-occurring disorders can fully recover from both conditions when they receive the proper care and support.

 Dual diagnosis is a concept that has been medically established and recognized as extremely effective.
 To explain, dual diagnosis is the name of a practice that treats individuals who suffer from an addiction and psychiatric condition.
 For example, if an individual suffers from bipolar disorder and becomes addicted to drugs, they are said to have co-occurring disorders and need dual diagnosis treatment.

 If you struggle with co-occurring disorders, here are 7 things you need to know about dual diagnosis treatment programs in New Jersey.

 In 2014, 20.2 million people in the United States suffered from a substance use disorder.
 Out of those 20.2 million people, 7.9 million suffered from a mental health condition as well.
 However, many people who struggle with addiction also have undiagnosed mental conditions that they may be completely unaware of.
 Unfortunately, co-occurring disorders are far more common than we know.

 #2: Certain underlying factors play a role in the development of co-occurring disorders.

 There are many factors that can contribute to the development of a dual co-occurring disorders.
 It is important to understand where your conditions may come from so that you can receive individualized treatment specific to your needs.
 To begin, certain genetic predispositions can cause mental health conditions or substance use disorders to develop, or at least make an individual more susceptible to experiencing them.